robjwells/robjwells.github.io/posts/2018/05/2018-05-08 table manipulation with r.md

     ## 5 Alice Jones    Mon 30/4 <NA>
     ## 6 Bob Smith      Mon 30/4 Off

-We now have a row for each person for each day, along with their “status” for the day — whatever was written in the cell for the day.
+We now have a row for each person for each day, along with their “status” for the day.

 But Dan doesn’t have his chief sub days marked, as it would be nearly every day.
 Let’s split out Dan’s rows and replace the empty cells with `Ch Sub`, the same status string used by everyone else.
 Then we’ll combine the filled-out Dan rows with all the non-Dan rows from the original data frame.